 Academics at Prescott College

-Dr. Fernández’s areas of teaching and research include social justice education, critical multicultural education and teacher education.
+Dr. Fernández’s areas of teaching and research include social justice education, Ethnic Studies and teacher education.
 As a former high school English teacher in Tucson, she is devoted to preparing activist teachers who are both compassionate and critical and put their students’ lives at the center of their curriculum.
-Dr. Fernández is locally and nationally involved in community and professional organizations that focus on Latina/o rights, social justice activism, critical pedagogy and transformative teacher education.
-Her publications include works in Multicultural Education, Journal of Praxis in Multicultural Education, Journal of Association of Mexican American Educators and Rethinking Schools.
+Dr. Fernández is locally and nationally involved in community and professional organizations that focus on Latinx rights, social justice activism, critical pedagogy and transformative teacher education.
+Her publications include works in Equity & Excellence in Education, Multicultural Education, Journal of Praxis in Multicultural Education, Journal of Association of Mexican American Educators and Rethinking Schools among others.

-Dr. Fernández is currently the Director of Prescott College, Tucson, and faculty in the undergraduate Education Program as well as in the Masters of Arts Program in Social Justice and Human Rights.
-She is the co-founder and Director of the Xican@ Institute for Teaching & Organizing (www.xicanoinstitute.org) and the co-founder of La Tierra Community School (www.latierracommunityschool.org), a K-8 Expeditionary Learning school in Prescott.
+Dr. Fernández is currently the Assistant Dean of Prescott College, Tucson, and the Director of the online graduate program in Social Justice and Community Organizing.
+She is the co-founder and Director of the Xicanx Institute for Teaching & Organizing (www.xicanoinstitute.org), an urban education consulting collective, and the co-founder of La Tierra Community School (www.latierracommunityschool.org), a K-8 Expeditionary Learning school in Prescott.
 Dr. Fernández is based in Tucson, AZ.

 Ph.D., University of Arizona, Language, Reading and Culture, 2001.